bitfinexcom/bitfinex-api-py/README.md

 ### `get_wallets()`

-  Returns an array of wallets that represent the users balance in the different currencies
+  Returns an array of wallets that represent the users balance in the different currencies.

 ## `bfx.ws.Subscription obj`

 ### `subscribe()`

-  Sends a subscribe command to start receiving data
+  Sends a subscribe command to start receiving data.

 ### `unsubscribe()`

-  Sends a unsubscribe command to stop receiving data
+  Sends a unsubscribe command to stop receiving data.

 ### `is_subscribed()`

-  Returns true if the subscription is open and receiving data
+  Returns true if the subscription is open and receiving data.

 # bfxapi rest interface

-### `get_public_candles(symbol, start, end, section='hist', tf='1m', limit="100", sort=-1 `
+### `get_public_candles(symbol, start, end, section='hist', tf='1m', limit="100", sort=-1)`

-  Get All of the public candles between the given start and end period
+  Get All of the public candles between the given start and end period.

 ### `get_public_trades(symbol, start, end, limit="100", sort=-1)`

-Get all of the public trades between the start and end period
+Get all of the public trades between the start and end period.

 ### `get_public_books(symbol, precision="P0", length=25)`

-Get the public orderbook of a given symbol
+Get the public orderbook of a given symbol.

 ### `get_public_ticker(symbol)`